Skip to main content

 Pricing with Buynomics

-In this case study, the price spread between the top (Blue) and the bottom (Gray) models was reduced to facilitate better upselling, which was the main profit lever.
-Note, for example, that in the optimum, the Gray jacket has very low sales (13 units) because the price is very close to that of the Red and Black jackets.
-If the price of the Gray jacket is reduced by €20, sales increase to 1038 units, and the profit loss is limited.
+Note that the Gray jacket has very low sales (13 units) because the price is very close to that of the Red and Black jackets.
+In an optimal situation, the price of the Gray jacket is reduced by €20, sales increase to 1038 units, and the profit loss is limited.

 Figure 5: Comparison of value prices and profit optimum determined by Buynomics